MIX : a Multi-task Learning Approach to Solve Open-Domain Question Answering: Experiment

 \subsubsection{Results on SQuAD}

 Table \ref{multitasksquad} provides results of our multitask model on the SQuAD dataset for both Question Answering and re-ranking tasks.
-It shows that our model is on-par with state-of-the-art performances on Question Answering.
-In addition, the re-ranking task performs well as in 94.2 \% of the examples the ground truth paragraph is ranked at the first place.
-The comparison with the finetuning of RoBERTa \cite{liu2019roberta} on the only task of question answering shows that the performances of our model does not suffer from the multi-task learning.
+It shows that our model is on par with state-of-the-art performances in Question Answering.
+In addition, the re-ranking task performs well as in 94.2 \% of the examples, the ground truth paragraph is ranked first.
+The comparison with the finetuning of RoBERTa \cite{liu2019roberta} on the only task of question answering shows that the performances of our model do not suffer from multi-task learning.